top of page

 • and of course, as fireproof as possible!

-This is how I did it with very little money: on top of this old Franklin stove lies an old truck radiator and 100' coil of copper pipe, which are plumbed as a continuous loop to the pre-heating water tank located above it, on the second floor.
+This is how I did it with very little money: on top of this old Franklin stove lies an old truck radiator and 100' coil of copper pipe, which are plumbed as a continuous loop to the pre-heating water tank located on the second floor, right above it.
 I added a circulating pump, assuming it would be needed.

 But, to my surprise, I found that this pump was not needed because the thermosiphon effect made it a very effective self-propelled circulation system.
 It is funky, but wow it sure heats up a 60-gallon tank of water in a very short time.
 This preheating tank is also plumbed to the SolarRoll solar-heating mat laid on the black metal roof, under the clear glazing laid above it, which raised the water temperature to 120º F.